Money Man

-Tysen Jay Bolding known professionally as Money Man, is an American rapper from Atlanta, Georgia.
+Tysen Jay Bolding, known professionally as Money Man, is an American rapper from Atlanta, Georgia.
 His Kobe Bryant-inspired 2020 single "24" peaked at number 49 on the Billboard Hot 100 and preceded his eighteenth mixtape, Epidemic (2020).
-His mixtape Red Eye (2023) marked his highest-charting entry on the Billboard 200.
+His mixtape, Red Eye (2023), remains his highest-charting entry on the Billboard 200.

 Career

 After the success of his 2016 songs "Boss Up" and "How It Feel" and his Black Circle mixtape trilogy, Bolding signed with Cash Money Records and Republic Records in 2017, and released the Secret Society, Harvest Season and Grow God mixtapes before he bought out his contract in 2018.

 In 2019, Money Man released his mixtape Paranoia, which peaked at number 36 on the Billboard 200 album chart, followed by another successful project, the collaborative mixtape Long Money, with Peewee Longway.
 In 2020, Money Man released Epidemic and State of Emergency, mixtapes alluding to the COVID-19 outbreak, the former containing the single "24", which later saw a remix being released with Lil Baby.